samozzy/valentina-stardreamer/_content/how-we-did-it.md

 * Put start and end times to meetings

 We did a total of 3 weeks on zoom with two work-in-progress show at the end.
-We started off by playing around with objects we had to hand and then moved into building the set and custom.
+We started off by playing around with objects we had to hand and then moved into building the set and costumes.

 ## Equipment